Looking to step up your online marketing game in 2017? Here are two strategies you can use to increase your practice's website traffic.

 - “guest posting guidelines”

 Looking for a platform to publish your first (or tenth!) guest post?
 Canopy is accepting contributors!
-If you have an idea for a guest post you’d love to write, email our editor at megan.monk [at] canopytax.com.
+If you have an idea for a guest post you’d love to write, email us at brandon.jones [at] canopytax.com.
 Can’t wait to hear from you!

 Develop a Social Media Presence (That Works for You)